Zack Taylor

 4. Urban Political Economy and Local Elections

 What influence does money have in politics and governance, and at the local level in particular?
+How do candidates allocate resources in election campaigns?
 Prof. Taylor is the principal investigator of the Money and Local Democracy Project / Projet sur l’argent et la democratie locale, a five-year, mixed-methods project investigating municipal campaign finance regulation and local election campaigning.
 Funded by a SSHRC Insight Grant, the project is a collaboration with Martin Horak, Sandra Breux (l’Institut national de la recherche scientifique, Montréal), and Kristin Good (Dalhousie).
-The project will contribute new insights, both nationally and internationally, into whether differently configured campaign finance regimes create more competitive elections, how local candidates campaign, and enduring questions regarding the influence of money in politics.
+The project contributes new insights, both nationally and internationally, into whether differently configured campaign finance regimes create more competitive elections, how local candidates campaign, and enduring questions regarding the influence of money in politics.

 Selected Publications